Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Taxes**: Whenever you kill a creature you gain gold equal to 50 times your proficiency bonus.

-**Trigger Safety**: When you roll a nautrual 1 you can instantly repair _The Collector_ you can do this a number of times equal to your proficiency bonus before you must finish a long rest.
+**Trigger Safety**: When _The Collector_ jams, you can instantly repair _The Collector_ you can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 _You gain +3 to hit and damage rolls using this magical weapon_